kanishkdan/cachenotes/README.md

 ## Features ✨

 - **Local Storage**: All notes are saved in your browser - no server, no tracking
-- **Markdown Support**: Write in plain text or use markdown formatting
 - **Twitter Thread Mode**: Craft Twitter threads with character count and preview
 - **AI Integration**: Chat with Claude AI to improve your writing
 - **Folder Organization**: Keep your notes organized in custom folders